 The Orthopaedic Resident Review in Reconstructive Surgery course is designed to provide orthopaedic residents with a comprehensive review of orthopaedic surgery.
 The 3-day course will cover aspects of orthopaedic surgery over five topic areas: Upper Extremity, Foot and Ankle, Hip and Knee, Spine Reconstruction, and Tumours.
 The course will include lectures based on a “Top 10 Things You Need to Know” format, which are highlighted by interactive panel discussions.
 The course also includes small breakout case-based learning sessions.
 The small group scenario sessions will yield a high faculty to participant ratio, which will create a dynamic learning environment.
 Sessions will be delivered by our highly regarded faculty, which has been compiled with representatives from universities across Canada.
 Accordingly, sections of this course will be offered in both English and French.

 Registration is now open and available below.
 We encourage you to register early, as space is limited.
 Our Course Coordinator is available to assist you with all aspects of the registration process.
-Please feel free to contact the Course Coordinator at (905) 220 8288 or by email
+Please feel free to contact the Course Coordinator by email.
+We offer you a very warm invitation to attend the Orthopaedic Resident Review in Recon course on March 3-5, 2022.

 TOPIC I - Upper Extremity: Reconstruction